Workshop Series “Logic, Reasoning, and Rationality”

 Two workshops a year are organized in Ghent (Belgium).
 To find out more, click here.

-The series is supported by the Research Foundation Flanders (FWO) through the scientific research network on Logical and Methodological Analysis of Scientific Reasoning Processes.
+From 2016 till 2022 the series was supported by the Research Foundation Flanders (FWO) through the scientific research network on Logical and Methodological Analysis of Scientific Reasoning Processes.

 more info